tifennf/tiplouf/readme.md

 ### Routes

-First, you need to register then login, then add the sessionm_id cookie to all your requests on /playlist
+First, you need to register then login, then add the session_id cookie to all your requests on /playlist

 | Method | Path      | Body example | Description |
 |--------|-----------|-----------|-----------|